regorxxx/ajquery-xxx/_readme.txt

 	¡otherwise the commands will be sent to the wrong playlist!.
 See 'img\_doc\always_send_new_files.jpg' image.

 *** Release history 2022
+	14 Sept  0.92
+		fix:	All Playlist Tools and Manager lists get now refreshed when entries are deleted;
+		fix:	All CMD actions are now disabled (UI and functionality) when missing dependencies;
+		fix:	Wrapped all JSON reads on try/catch;
+		fix:	Minor code fixes and code cleanup;

+	28 Aug  0.91
+		add:	Double clicking on status bar (below playlist) sets focus on playing item;
+		cha:	Playlist Tools integration using dynamic menus;
+		cha:	Updated all help texts about Playlist Tools integration;
+		fix:	Minor code fixes;

 	25 Jun  0.90
 		add:	File browser now has header columns;
 		add:	Double clicking on active playlist opens rename popup;